 The poppy is an official symbol of remembrance.
 In Canada, the poppy is worn during the two weeks leading to November 11.

 “Besides being a visual reminder to people that you support the veterans, the money donated to the poppy fund goes to support veteran programming and also provides for those in financial need,” said Waugh.

-> “The poppy fund also goes to acquire trained service dogs to help veterans cope with Post-Traumatic Stress Disorder (PTSD), so they can feel safe to leave their home, says Waugh.
+“The poppy fund also goes to acquire trained service dogs to help veterans cope with Post-Traumatic Stress Disorder (PTSD), so they can feel safe to leave their home,” said Waugh.
 PTSD symptoms include fear of crowds, apprehension, intense distress, and vivid nightmares.

-> Waugh added that there are several other veteran support organisations including the Army, Navy & Air Force Veteran, VETS Canada, and Honour House in B.C.
-Operated by volunteers, VETS Canada’s commitment is to help homeless and at-risk veterans reintegrate into civilian life.
+Waugh added that there are several other veteran support organisations including the Army, Navy & Air Force Veteran, Honour House in B.C. and VETS Canada.
+Volunteer-operated VETS Canada helps homeless and at-risk veterans reintegrate into civilian life.

 All these organisations need your financial and volunteer support.
 Support is needed not only during Remembrance Day, but throughout the year.

 The sacrifices that veterans made in protecting our nations and world peace and freedom are deserving of our utmost honour and gratitude.